bbottema/simple-java-mail/API_EXPANSION_WORKFLOW.md

 - **Outlook (`outlook-module`)**:
   - Update `OutlookEmailConverter` if the new field has an equivalent in Outlook `.msg` files.
 - **Spring (`spring-module`)**:
-  - Update `SimpleJavaMailProperties` and Spring Boot metadata for the new property.
+  - Update the metadata-only `SimpleJavaMailProperties` model so Spring Boot generates an IDE hint for the new property.
+Mirror the canonical key's nested shape; this class is not used for runtime binding.
-  - Update `SimpleJavaMailSpringSupport` so its context-local source includes the property and its `SimpleJavaMailConfig` bean supplies it to builders.
+  - Do not add scalar properties individually to `SimpleJavaMailSpringSupport` or `SpringEnvironmentConfigSource`.
+The latter enumerates `ConfigLoader.Property`, resolves each value through Spring's `Environment`, and forwards it to the context-local `SimpleJavaMailConfig` snapshot automatically.
+  - Add a compatibility alias to `SpringEnvironmentConfigSource` only when an existing Spring-facing property name must remain supported.
+Wildcard namespaces still need explicit discovery because Spring cannot enumerate them through ordinary scalar lookup.
+  - Run `SpringModulePackagingTest` to prove the generated `spring-configuration-metadata.json` describes every `ConfigLoader.Property`.
+Never commit the generated `target` output.

 ## 6. Defaults & Overrides (EmailGovernance)